Josersanvil/apartments-nl-web-map/README.md

 A Streamlit app that displays a map that shows apartments that are for rent in some cities in The Netherlands and their distance to their respective city center and to the ING offices in Amsterdam.

-The data used from the apartments can be scraped from websites like [Pararius](https://www.pararius.com/apartments/amsterdam) or [Funda](https://www.funda.nl/en/huur/amsterdam/) using <https://github.com/Josersanvil/apartments-scraper>.
+The data used for the apartments can be scraped from websites like [Pararius](https://www.pararius.com/apartments/amsterdam) using <https://github.com/Josersanvil/apartments-scraper>.

 ![site-image](docs/images/site-image.png)